 Monitoring and MRDL Violations for Systems that use Chlorine Dioxide

-The exception to both calculations of MRDL violation as well as public notice requirements for monitoring and MRDL violations is for the systems that use chorine dioxide.
+The exception to both calculations of MRDL violation as well as public notice requirements for monitoring and MRDL violations is for the systems that use chlorine dioxide.
 Chlorine dioxide MRDL violations can be acute or nonacute.
 Systems that have an acute chlorine dioxide MDRL violation must provide Tier 1 public notice and take immediate action to lower the level of chlorine dioxide.
 Systems utilizing chlorine dioxide need to familiarize themselves with the unique requirements for this disinfectant.

 Reporting